- Pets and Animals»

 Cianna is a healthy lamb who stood on her feet within minutes and found mom's teat short after.

-Due to the behaviour of Mom Alya, I expected a second lamb, but when it wasn't there after two hours, I called the vet and asked him if he would come over and take a look.
+Due to the behavior of Mom Alya, I expected a second lamb, but when it wasn't there after two hours, I called the vet and asked him if he would come over and take a look.
 He came, but there wasn't a second lamb inside.

-More Single Lambs this year
+More Single Lambs This Year

 One ewe (Lammy) won't let go of her afterbirth and that's a bit to worry about.
 She's not sick yet, but I have to watch her closely.
 The vet says they won't take action unless the ewe gets sick.
 So keep your fingers crossed she will stay ok.

 Lamb #8 Ravenko - Born April 4, 2012